Market icon

 To trade on "Um tribunal dos EUA decidirá que a eleição de 2020 foi fradulenta?," browse the 2 available outcomes listed on this page.
 Each outcome displays a current price representing the market's implied probability.
 To take a position, select the outcome you believe is most likely, choose "Yes" to trade in favor of it or "No" to trade against it, enter your amount, and click "Trade."
 If your chosen outcome is correct when the market resolves, your "Yes" shares pay out $1 each.
 If it's incorrect, they pay out $0.
 You can also sell your shares at any time before resolution if you want to lock in a profit or cut a loss.

-The current frontrunner for "Um tribunal dos EUA decidirá que a eleição de 2020 foi fradulenta?" is "Um tribunal dos EUA decidirá que a eleição de 2020 foi fraudulenta?" at 10%, meaning the market assigns a 10% chance to that outcome.
-These odds update in real-time as traders buy and sell shares, so they reflect the latest collective view of what's most likely to happen.
-Check back frequently or bookmark this page to follow how the odds shift as new information emerges.
+This is a wide-open market.
+The current leader for "Um tribunal dos EUA decidirá que a eleição de 2020 foi fradulenta?" is "Um tribunal dos EUA decidirá que a eleição de 2020 foi fraudulenta?" at just 9%.
+With no outcome commanding a strong majority, traders see this as highly uncertain, which can present unique trading opportunities.
+These odds update in real-time, so bookmark this page to watch how the probabilities evolve.

 The resolution rules for "Um tribunal dos EUA decidirá que a eleição de 2020 foi fradulenta?" define exactly what needs to happen for each outcome to be declared a winner — including the official data sources used to determine the result.
 You can review the complete resolution criteria in the "Rules" section on this page above the comments.
 We recommend reading the rules carefully before trading, as they specify the precise conditions, edge cases, and sources that govern how this market is settled.